mboto-julius/multi-auth/README.md

 -   **Role-Specific Dashboards**: Users are redirected to their respective dashboards upon login.
 -   **Middleware Protection**: Middleware is used to protect routes specific to each user type.
 -   **Custom Login Views**: Custom login forms for different user types.
--   **Easy Extendability**: Add new user roles and guards without major changes to the codebase.

 ## How It Works